gopasspw/gopass/docs/backends.md

 * [fs](backends/fs.md) - Filesystem storage without RCS support
 * [gitfs](backends/gitfs.md) - Filesystem storage with Git RCS
+* [fossilfs] - Filesystem storage with Fossil RCS. **Highly experimental, likely broken**.
+Use only if you want to contributed to the backend.

 ## Crypto Backends (crypto)

 * [gpgcli](backends/gpg.md) - depends on a working gpg installation
 * plain -  A no-op backend used for testing.
 WARNING: DOES NOT ENCRYPT!
 * [age](backends/age.md) -  This backend is based on [age](https://github.com/FiloSottile/age).
 It adds an encrypted keyring on top (using age in scrypt password mode).
 It also has (largely untested) support for specifying recipients as github users.
 This will use their ssh public keys for age encryption.
 This backend might very well become the new default backend.